-HW recommends that the Bolton Zoning Board of Appeals require that the Applicant provide a written response to address these comments as part of the permitting process.
+HW is satisfied that the Applicant has adequately addressed our stormwater comments as well as our general technical review.
+We reserve further comment regarding the wetlands review.
 The Applicant is advised that provision of these comments does not relieve him/her of the responsibility to comply with all Commonwealth of Massachusetts laws, and federal regulations as applicable to this project.
 Please contact Janet Carter Bernardo at jbernardo@horsleywitten.com or at 508-833-6600 if you have any questions regarding these comments.